- Compare 10-year cost

 - Uncover hidden charges

 The first-year cost of most software is just a fraction of what software cost will add up to over time but that is not true of all programs.

 You might have been hoping that with all else there is to do, choosing a software program would take just a few minutes to uncover the best program at the best price, and now you're faced with at least 20 choices.

-Read on if you like, but the lowest up front and 10-year costs with no hidden or ongoing fees after purchase is from Best Consignment Shop Software - in business since 2001 with a stellar reputation for fair pricing and honest practices - one payment for lifetime use with no monthly or annual support fees and free software updates.
+Read on if you like, but the lowest up front and 10-year costs with no hidden or ongoing fees after purchase is from Best Consignment Shop Software - in business since 2001 with a stellar reputation for fair pricing and honest practices - one payment for lifetime use with no repeating fees.
+Free software updates.
 (The highest edition of the software (Virtual) does require a monthly server rental for dealer online viewing.)

 Vendors escalate cost after year 1 by charging for:

 Charges for support are the primary means of increasing the amount of money flowing from your bank account to the vendor's bank account.